Search Tips

 Section 4.
 Mandatory Continuing Education Requirements.

-(a) Each judge of a court of record of this state, including the surrogate judges, justices of the supreme court, and each judicial referee, must complete at least 45 hours of approved course work in continuing judicial education, at least three of which must be in judicial ethics and at least one of which must be in diversity and inclusion, during each three-year period of tenure, commencing July 1, 1993.
-Continuing education requirements for those with less than one full year of service from the end of the last three-year reporting period will be waived.
+(a) Each judge of a court of record of this state, including the surrogate judges, justices of the supreme court, and each judicial referee, must complete at least 36 hours of approved course work in continuing judicial education, at least three of which must be in judicial ethics, during each three-year period of tenure.
+Any individual having less than one year of judicial service at the end of a reporting period is exempt from the requirements of this section for that reporting period.

-(b) Each municipal judge must complete at least 18 hours of approved course work in continuing education, at least one of which must be in judicial ethics and/or diversity and inclusion during each three-year period of tenure, commencing July 1, 2008.
+(b) Each municipal judge must complete at least 18 hours of approved course work in continuing education, at least one of which must be in judicial ethics during each three-year period of tenure.
 In addition, each new municipal judge must complete a judicial orientation course within the first three months of taking office.
 Municipal judges serving at least one year, but less than two, from the end of the last three-year reporting period will be required to report six continuing education hours; those serving at least two years, but less than three, will be required to report 12 continuing education hours.
-Continuing education requirements for those with less than one full year of service will be waived.
+Any individual having less than one year of judicial service at the end of a reporting period is exempt from the requirements of this section for that reporting period.

-(c) Each magistrate appointed under N.D.C.C. § 27-05-31 must complete a continuing education program every odd calendar year as provided by the judicial branch education commission.
+(c) Each magistrate appointed under N.D.C.C. § 27-05-31 must complete a continuing education course every odd calendar year as provided by the judicial branch education commission.

 Section 5.
 Duties of Commission.